 No you are not required to offer Incentives.
 We highly recommend offering a multitude of different priced Incentives to give your Sponsors options and value.

-Generally it will take Stripe 14 days to process funds.
+Generally, it will take 14 days for Stripe to process funds.
 This may be less if you have used Stripe before.

-Issue an update stating some Sponsors are having issues and you are currently working to address the matter.
+Issue an update stating some Sponsors are having issues and dreams.build and you are currently working to address the matter.
+Being prompt in this manner will save a lot of headache down the road and will also allow us to start working on the issue in a quicker fashion.
 Please contact us with a support ticket from our support page and we will work to help resolve the issue.

 If you are having trouble receiving funds from specific Sponsors, reach out to them before contacting us or Stripe.
 The issue could be on their end.

-We use Stripe for processing all payments on our platform.
+We use Stripe as our payment processor for processing all payments on our platform.
+We are also actively looking into adopting PayPal in the future!

 No, Stripe our payment processor may send you a 1099-K form if your dream meets the 1099-K requirements of currently, $20,000 in gross volume per year and 200 or more transactions.
 You are responsible for reporting any taxes for your dream in compliance with your region.

-Yes, you should account for taxes in your goal amount as a standard practice.
-Generally funds raised on dreams.build are considered income and are subject to income tax laws.
-This can differ based on region, however, so it’s worth taking time to research and meeting with a tax professional.
+Yes, you should account for taxes in the goal amount as a standard practice.
+Generally, funds raised on dreams.build are considered income and are subject to income tax laws.
+This can differ based on region, however, so it’s worth taking the time to research and meeting with a tax professional.

-We wanted to give Innovators the freedom to structure their funding to what works best for them.
+When creating Two-Stage funding we wanted to allow different time periods for each stage giving Innovators the freedom to structure their funding to what works best for them.
 If an Innovator would prefer a longer initial stage and a shorter stretch stage they have the freedom to do so.

-No, you can set either stage to be as long as you’d like.
+No, we do not impose a time limit on either stage.
+You can set either stage to be as long as you’d like.
 We recommend keeping the total funding period below 90 – 180 days (both stages combined), with Stage one being shorter than stage two.

-You will receive money in two waves.
-Once after being funded in the first stage and again after the funding time in the second stage.
+You will receive money after being successfully funded in two separate ways.
+Once when your project funding duration wraps up in the first stage and again after the funding duration wraps in the second stage.
 It’s important to note that you will only receive funds from stage one if you hit your funding goal in the funding time for that stage.
 You will receive funds in stage two even if you do not hit your funding goal by the funding time.

 By providing two stages of funding you will see benefits like greater funding security against Sponsor fraud, the ability to receive funds faster, and stretch funding.
 You can read our blog post covering this topic in detail here.

 A project is considered as failed if you do not reach your funding goal within stage one.
-You will not have access to your backers information and you can expect it to be like a reset button where you can restart the project with a new launch date, goal, and approach.
+If your crowdfunding project fails, you will not have access to your sponsor’s information and you can expect it to be like a reset button where you can restart the project with a new launch date, goal, and approach.
 Don’t become discouraged though, most projects fair better on their second go around!
 We’d encourage you to take a hard look at what happened and return to crowdfunding having learned from the first attempt.

 If you Sponsor a dream that is successful, they will have access to your contact email and shipping information in order to fulfill Incentives.
 If the dream does not become successful, they will not have access to this information.